samlorlah/samlorlah/README.md

   pronouns: ["he", "him"],
   code: [JavaScript, HTML/CSS, Bootstrap],
   askMeAbout: [Snooker, Politics],
-  challenge: "I am honing my Javascript / React skills and picking up TypeScript",
+  challenge: "I am honing my JavaScript / React skills and picking up TypeScript",
   funFacts: ['I have less than 1 year of remote work experience with devs from all over the world', 'my tiny chihuahua dog is ready to woof at the right offer'] }